solkim-83/tp/docs/UserGuide.md

 Examples:
 * `add -r 3 in/4` Creates a new reminder for the 3rd event.
-The reminder will start to pop up every time Athena opens within 4 days to that event.
+The reminder will start to pop up every time Athena opens within 4 days of that event.

 #### Deleting a reminder : `delete`